 Today we told you about a fab new Croton site we found called The Greater Croton Song Book.
 The press release is pasted below.

-But we also can't resist resist mentioning that they have a shot of Woody Guthrie and Alan Lomax posted and mention Floyd Dell's house as well!
+But we also can't resist mentioning that they have a shot of Woody Guthrie and Alan Lomax posted and mention Floyd Dell's house as well!
 Click on the link: http://bit.ly/2tp5hZJ

 And for those who want to know more about Floyd Dell, Croton's own Robert Scott has written the definitive article here: http://notorc.blogspot.com/2012/10/floyd-dell-respectable-radical.html